 What are your rights and defences when attacked by an animal?

-2) What are the range of damages available for general damages?
+- What is the range of damages available for general damages?

 Summary of the Law

 Dog Owners’ Liability Act, RSO 1990, c D.16

 (1) The owner of a dog is liable for damages resulting from a bite or attack by the dog on another person or domestic animal.